cobioda/allos/README.md

     ENSMUST00000053506.6     Bbs1
     ENSMUST00000028207.12    Crat

-IsoAdata objects can be used just like normal anndata objects, lets take a look.
+IsoAdata objects are fully compatible with standard AnnData objects.
+We can use them just like any conventional AnnData instance.
+Let’s take a closer look at how they function.

 ``` python
 import scanpy as sc